moa-novae/Bettr_Trip/README.md

 ![](Gif2.gif)

-Open the Reccomendations tab to view suggested places to visit and their location on the map.
+Open the Reccomendations tab to view suggested places and their location on the map.

 ![](Gif3.gif)